top of page

 EARLY READERS

-This programme provides intervention for students in Grade 1 who are showing signs of not acquiring early reading skills.
+This programme provides intervention for students in kindergarten to Grade 1 who are showing signs of not acquiring early reading skills.
 It is also appropriate for adults who have had little or no prior reading instruction.
 Special attention is given to basic alphabet skills for learners who do not know most of the letters of the alphabet and/or have difficulty sequencing them.

 Programme content includes: